jmarsico/rsma2019/assignments/project_03.md

 - A meditative or spiritual space within a workplace or academic campus
 - A private space dedicated to one's spiritual/mindfulness/religious practice

+# Design Considerations

+- Is there an existing natural sound that your piece can interact with or respond to?
+- Is there a specific, pre-existing ritual or mindfulness/meditation technique that you can focus on promoting?
+- How are you choosing your sound palette?
+Are you using sounds that are familiar to the users of the space?
+Leveraging their nostalgia or memory?
+- Should the sound relate to the visual components?
+Which should be more in focus?

 # Design Requirements